PSP-Archive/PSP-Archive.github.io/_posts/2021-05-02-PSP-Mame4All.md

 The software scaling modes look like a wobbly mess.
 DIV2 is good for games that have a resolution bigger than the PSP screen.

-Pressing L, R and Start gets you a pause menu, from which you can exit the emulator.
+Holding L and R gets you a pause menu, from which you can exit the emulator.

 ### Versions of Mame4All

 Mame4All has been ported to PSP a number of times over the years, but TTYman's version is the only one worth trying today.

-The first port was in May 2006, [MAME4ALLPSP](https://archive.org/details/mame-4-allpsp.-7z_202107) by sasuke2911, and only works on firmware 1.50.
+The first port was in May 2006 - [MAME4ALLPSP](https://archive.org/details/mame-4-allpsp.-7z_202107) by sasuke2911.
+It only works on firmware 1.50.

 After that, we have [MAME4ALL-PSP](https://archive.org/details/mame-4-allpsp.-7z) by Kech, which was discontinued a month later, in June 2006.